Learn more about this program at the next Healthcare Open House Notify me of the next Open House

 This program has additional entry requirements.

-The Radiologic Technology Program Application Window is closed.
+The Radiologic Technology Program Application Window is open.

 Prospective LSC Students: Learn more about the application process.